PMassicotte/coastlooc_data_paper/README.md

 renv::restore()
 ```

-The R script `R/000_main.R` contains all the steps to re-run all the analyses.

-## Docker
+### Docker and VSCode devcontainer

 There is also a `Dockerfile` included in the directory.
-It includes everything needed to recreate the environnment used for the project.
-It also contain the a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) that can be used within [VSCode](https://code.visualstudio.com/).
+It includes everything needed to recreate the development environment used for the project.
+It also contains a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) folder that can be used within [VSCode](https://code.visualstudio.com/).

-An introcutio

 One can refer to [How to test against almost any R version with VSCode and Docker](https://milesmcbain.micro.blog/2021/05/05/how-to-test.html) for a nice introduction to R/VSCode and devcontainer.